cryptowithshashi/cryptowithshashi.github.io/content/posts/The-kaito-Deception.md

 ### The $600 Million Biometric Gold Mine

-Analysis of dark market pricing for verified biometric identity data suggests that Humanity Protocol's palm scan database could generate approximately $600 million in secondary market value at $75 per verified KYC profile.
+Analysis of dark market pricing for verified biometric identity data suggests that Humanity Protocol's palm scan database could generate approximately 600 million dollars in secondary market value at 75 dollar per verified KYC profile.
 This potential revenue stream explains the project's willingness to invest heavily in user acquisition despite minimal commitment to sustainable token economics.

-The collection of palm vein patterns tied to wallet addresses, social media profiles, and comprehensive personal information creates "soulbound identities" that cannot be changed or recovered if compromised, representing permanent value extraction from users who provided this data voluntarily.
+The collection of palm vein patterns tied to wallet addresses, social media profiles, and comprehensive personal information creates **soulbound identities** that cannot be changed or recovered if compromised, representing permanent value extraction from users who provided this data voluntarily.

 ### The Data Storage Mystery: Permanent Risk, Zero Transparency